 - California Meals for Kids mobile app (CDE) is available for download for iPhone, Android and Windows devices and lists sites offering free meals for kids in California.
 Use the Emergency Meal Sites section due to COVID-19 school closures.

 Pandemic EBT.
 Children who are eligible for free or reduced-price meals at school will get extra food benefits.
 These food benefits are called Pandemic EBT or P-EBT benefits.
 P-EBT benefits help families in California buy food when schools are closed because of the coronavirus emergency.
 Families will get up to $365 per eligible child on their P-EBT card to use on food and groceries.

-Spring break school meal services.
+Spring and summer break school meal services.
 The Nutrition Policy Institute and Stanford Medicine Department of Pediatrics developed fact sheets on how California and national school districts can serve meals during the regular school year and over spring and summer breaks during COVID-19.

 Community Food Banks and Food Pantries

 Food banks and food pantries across California are continuing to ensure that our most vulnerable communities have consistent and safe access to nutritious food.
 Many are sending out extra food while maintaining high standards of food safety and sanitation.

-The California Association of Food Banks maintains an online tool where you can search for food banks and food access resources by your zip code.
+The California Association of Food Banks maintains an online tool where you can search for food assistance by your zip code.

 Buying Directly From Local Farmers and Ranchers